 Adjusting the air pressure at the compressor device depends on the nailing depth and the density of the wood.
 If you need more deep driving, you have to increase the air pressure and vice versa.
 The same adjustment procedure you have to follow in case you’re driving nails into soft or hard lumber.

-It’s time to fill the brad nail gun with brads after you’ve set up the hose and air compressor or battery.
+Once you choose the right brad nailer for you, it’s time to fill the brad nail gun with brads.
 Despite the fact that it is not a difficult task, we recommend that you follow the following guidelines:

 Note: For safety, you must first unplug the hose, cord, or battery from your brad nail gun before loading it.